|18-August-1985- Smoke house hill entrance|

 |Escronges Lake, WRNWR|

 After school and weekend excursions to the refuge to explore its many isolated lakes or to bowhunt its remote hardwood forest occupied much of my free time.
-I often proclaimed that this is my land, I own it, all 160,00 acres of it!
-It will be a legacy that I will someday pass on to my child.
+I often proclaimed that it was my land, that I owned it, all 160,00 acres of it!

 The Cypress and Overcup trees of the refuge imprinted on me in a similar way that salmon are drawn to return from hundreds of miles away to the place of their birth.
 Returning to the refuge with my bow in hand is a yearly ritual that I have done with few exceptions for over thirty years.